 DAD.CEO: Do you have time management tricks to balance work and family?

-FP: As I said before, I was a workaholic and 24/7 was basically my lifestyle.
+Frank Palmer: As I said before, I was a workaholic and 24/7 was basically my lifestyle.
 Every day, I get up early and can’t wait to get in the office to start making a difference to my client’s businesses.
 The only person who can truly get me to stop working is my wife when she threatens to take my computer and throw it out the window.
 At that point, I usually stop as I know she will actually do it!
 It’s gotten to the point where I’ll get up 2 hours before her and sneak off to get some work done like a person sneaking away for a cigarette in hiding (says with a laugh).

-When it comes to time management, I have to listen to my wife who is the real CEO at our home who gives me the options to either turn off the computer or it will get thrown out the window.
+When it comes to time management, I have to listen to my wife who is the real CEO at our home who gives me the option to either turn off the computer or it will get thrown out the window.
 It’s that simple and appreciates her firm stand on the matter!

 Frank Palmer with his wife Marika Palmer